givebutter/laravel-keyable/UPGRADING.md

 Ideally you should only use it for testing and on your own API keys.

+The command tries to avoid hashing an API key twice by comparing the length of the `key` column, if it is already 64 then the command understands the key is already hashed and won't do it again.

 #### Step 5.
 Turn off compatibility mode

 If you are making use of the compatibility mode, it can now be turned off by setting `KEYABLE_COMPATIBILITY_MODE` to `false`, it is not needed anymore.